kssajith/easy_invest/README.md

 - Change configurations in `config/database.yml`

-- Run `rake db:setup` to do the initial setup
+- Run `rake db:setup` to do the initial setup and to load the navs

 Features to Implement: